 Unless user changes the scale factor while running an application, System DPI-aware apps are not really scaled by Windows.
 This will cause them to appear blurry as Windows stretches the Bitmap.
 However, to avoid this kind of nasty issue, you can modify changes for System DPI apps.
 Before doing so, you need to about the apps who are DPI-aware.

-Way to Show DPI Awareness on Task Manager in Windows 10
+Way to Show DPI Awareness on Task Manager in Windows 11 and 10

 Step-1: Go to the taskbar and perform a right-click on an empty space.
 From the menu that shows up, select Task Manager (see snapshot).